iahsanujunda/shooter-unity/README.md

 ## Usage

-If you have a working Unity3d Game Studio, then just run the file "Shooter v5/unitypackage".
+If you have a working Unity3d Game Studio, then just run the file "Shooter v5.unitypackage".

 ## GAME STRUCTURE:

 ### CONTROL

 The user navigate a player object using RIGHT and LEFT arrow key to move the player horizontally.
 The player object will move accordingly.
 In the desired position, user could make the player shoot a bullet using UP arrow key.
-BEWARE that some enemy could retaliate and launch a counter attack by shooting bullets to player’s position.
+BEWARE that some enemy could retaliate and launch a counter attack by shooting bullets to playerï¿½s position.

 ### SCORING